hashicorp-education/learn-vault-docker-lab/README.md

    [vault-docker-lab] Login to Vault with initial root token: vault login hvs.euAmS2Wc0ff3339uxTKYVtqK
    ```

-1. Follow the instructions to set an appropriate `VAULT_ADDR` environment variable, and login to Vault with the initial root token value.
+1. Follow the instructions to set an appropriate `VAULT_ADDR` environment variable, and login to Vault with the initial root token value if you are using CLI.
+You can use the initial root token value for API requests or to login to the [web UI](https://127.0.0.1:8200).

 ## Notes